amzn/differential-privacy-bayesian-optimization/README.md

 # Automatic Discovery of Privacy-Utility Pareto Fronts

-This repo contains the underlying code for all the experiments from the paper:"Automatic Discovery of Privacy-Utility Pareto Fronts" (https://arxiv.org/abs/1905.10862).
+This repo contains the underlying code for all the experiments from the paper: "Automatic Discovery of Privacy-Utility Pareto Fronts" (https://arxiv.org/abs/1905.10862).

 This project is built in layers, so we'll give a bottom-up explanation for each layer and how to run them.
 First, we'll go through the dependencies and what needs to be done to run the code.